 Identifying a pattern does not mean that the player will use it every point of the game.
 The primary pattern can be concealed using other patterns, however, in worst case scenarios where a point needs to be won, the players will use the percentage pattern almost always.

-In this article, I have talked about players and coaches are capitalizing on the availability of data analytics in tennis.
+In this article, I have talked about players and coaches are capitalizing on the availability of data analytics services in tennis.
 The above-mentioned examples are a few ways as to how analytics has influenced player strategy and how it is giving players the competitive edge today.
 Analytics has seen a boom only very recently in tennis.
 It still has a very long way to go.
 At the on-set, if it has such a massive impact, the impact that it will have on the game in the next 5 years is unimaginable.

 Abhimanyu is a sportsman, an avid reader with a massive interest in sports.
 He is passionate about digital marketing and loves discussions about Big Data.